 The Perfect Smoothie Recipe

 The weather’s warming up and you know what that means…. smoothie season!
-Smoothies are such a convenient and delicious way to pack a ton of nutrients into one cup (or bowl) for an easy grab-and-go meal.
+Smoothies are such a convenient and delicious way to pack a ton of good-for-you nutrients into one cup (or bowl) for an easy grab-and-go meal.
 Plus, you can make your smoothie any flavor depending on what you’re craving… fruity, chocolatey, peanut buttery, extra green… you name it!

 To make sure you’re getting a healthy balance of carbohydrates, protein, and healthy fats (plus a ton of vitamins and minerals!), I’ve put together a formula for a yummy, filling smoothie every time.